Aimonica-Brands/aimonica-core-solana/README.md

     -   `amount`: The amount of tokens staked.
     -   `stake_timestamp`: The Unix timestamp when the stake was created.
     -   `duration_days`: The duration of the stake in days.
 Must be one of the values in the project's `allowed_durations`.
     -   `is_staked`: A boolean flag indicating if the stake is currently active.
+This is set to `false` after an unstake or emergency unstake.

+-   `UnstakeInfo`: Created when a user unstakes.
+It records the details of the withdrawal event.
+    -   `user`: The public key of the user who unstaked.
+    -   `project_config`: The public key of the `ProjectConfig`.
+    -   `project_id`: The ID of the project.
+    -   `stake_info`: A reference back to the original `UserStakeInfo` account.
+    -   `stake_id`: The unique identifier for the original stake.
+    -   `amount`: The amount of tokens that were originally staked.
+    -   `unstake_timestamp`: The Unix timestamp when the unstake occurred.
+    -   `status`: The type of unstake (`Unstaked` or `EmergencyUnstaked`).

 ### Instructions